 Par-tay!
 Par-tay!
 Par-tay!

-A mainstay of the classic teen comedy movie, but usually seen at least once in every Sitcom that has a teenaged character, this is the inevitable result of mixing one or more teenagers with a house devoid of parental figures.
+A mainstay of the classic teen comedy movie, but usually seen at least once in every sitcom that has a teenaged character, this is the inevitable result of mixing one or more teenagers with a house devoid of parental figures, who are usually away for the weekend.
 It almost always results in wall-to-wall teens, loud music, underage drinking, and property damage.
 (And, in R-rated movies, a lot of sex in the bedrooms and/or bathrooms.)
 Sometimes this is by design, and sometimes a small party for a couple of friends spirals completely out of control.